-ODP reviews a proportionate representative random sample of service plans for waiver participants retrospectively as part of the annual statewide ODP Quality Assessment and Improvement process.
+ODP reviews a proportionate representative random sample of service plans for waiver participants retrospectively as part of the annual statewide ODP Oversight Process.

-The ODP Quality Assessment and Improvement process involves the review of service plans to ensure that:
+The ODP Oversight Process involves the review of service plans to ensure that:

-- Service plans address all participant's assessed needs (including health and safety risk factors) and personal goals, either by the provision of waiver services or through other means. - Service plans are updated/revised at least annually or when warranted by changes in the waiver participant's needs. - Services are delivered in accordance with the service plan, including the type, scope, amount, duration, and frequency specified in the service plan. - Participants are afforded choice between/among waiver services and providers. - Service Plan outcomes relate to the participant's preferences and needs. - Service plans are authorized prior to the receipt of Waiver services.
+- Service plans address all participant's assessed needs (including health and safety risk factors) and personal goals, either by the provision of waiver services or through other means. - Service plans are updated/revised at least annually or when warranted by changes in the waiver participant's needs. - Services are delivered in accordance with the service plan, including the type, scope, amount, duration, and frequency specified in the service plan. - Participants are afforded choice between/among waiver services and providers. - Service Plan outcomes relate to the participant's preferences and needs; - Service plans are authorized prior to the receipt of Waiver services.